LiamSwayne/Adblock_Public_Library/README.md

 # Adblock Public Library
 This project is a collection of HTML elements that can be plugged into Adblock Plus to improve the Adblock experience.
-Most of the elements in the library are included to remove distractions and irrelevant information (social icons, popups, newsletter inserts, email lists, "urgent" offers, etc).
+This library removes not only ads, but distractions of all kinds (social icons, popups, newsletter inserts, email lists, "urgent" offers, etc).
 If the adblock is too agressive for a specific site, you can click on the extension icon and disable adblock for that site.
 This will disable the library for that site as well.

 For contributors: This is a community library, meaning anyone can contribute. <-- See CONTRIBUTION.md